 - Add 100 ml of Nikwax Down Wash or similar to warm water in a large bucket or tub

 - Add the Down Jacket to the mix of warm water and Down Wash.

-- Gently hand wash for 2 minute to massage the cleaning agent into the jacket and remove the worst body oils from around the neck, shoulder and arm cuffs of the jacket.
+- Gently hand wash for 2 minutes to massage the cleaning agent into the jacket and remove the worst body oils from around the neck, shoulder, and arm cuffs of the jacket.

 - Place the jacket and Down Wash into the front load washing machine and set to a gentle cycle.

 - Optional step (Recommended) – When Finished, spray on a DWR Treatment to the outside of the jacket.
 Use a product such as Nikwax TX Direct.

 - When finished add the jacket to a large dryer on low heat (optional add Tennis Balls or a few dryer balls).
 It might take well over an hour to become dry with the loft restored as good as new.

 Keep Reading Below, you’ll find a very detailed step-by-step guide on how to clean your down jacket to keep it in the same pristine condition it was when you first bought it.
 Read on!

 Why Should You Wash Your Down Jacket?

 Before we get into the step-by-step instructions, I thought it would be a good idea to first run you through exactly why you should be cleaning your down jacket, as a lot of people tend to overlook it.